Code-Institute-Submissions/CI-MS4-The-Record-Store/README.md

 - Add a product to the stores database.
 - Edit an existing product in the database.
 - Delete a product from the database.
+- Add new Genres, Artists, Labels, Formats, Colours and Tags to the database using dynamic option creation and parsing in the add product form using "Select2".
 #### Store Search, Filter & Sort
 - Search for products using text search, with results for a product title, artist name, label,  description and track list.
 - Filter products by Price, Genre, Artist, Label, Format, Colour or Tag.
-- Add new Genres, Artists, Labels, Formats, Colours and Tags to the database using dynamic option creation and parsing in the add product form.
+- Sort results by price or alphabetically.
 #### Product Purchasing
 - Add products to the cart.
 - Remove a product from the cart.